 Application fee for approval of a Plan of Work

-1. [An applicant for the approval of a Plan of Work, [when submitting the application for the approval of a Plan of Work], shall pay an application fee] as determined by a decision of the Council from time to time, based on the recommendation of the Finance Committee.
+1. [An Applicant for the approval of a Plan of Work, [when submitting the application for the approval of a Plan of Work], shall pay an application fee] / [An Applicant shall pay an application fee at the time of submitting a Plan of Work for approval] as determined by a decision of the Council from time to time, based on the recommendation of the Finance Committee.

-3. Taking into account any criteria established for this purpose by the Finance Committee, the [Secretary-General]/[Finance Committee]shall determine whether there is a difference between the amount of the application fee and the administrative costs incurred by the Authority in processing an application, and notify the applicant or Contractor of the amount of any such difference.
+2. Taking into account any criteria established for this purpose by the Finance Committee, the [Secretary-General]/[Finance Committee]shall determine whether there is a difference between the amount of the application fee and the administrative costs incurred by the Authority in processing an application, and [the Secretary-General shall] notify the Applicant or Contractor of the amount of any such difference.
 The notification shall include a statement of the expenditure incurred by the Authority.
-In the event the amount of the application fee falls short of the administrative costs of the Authority, the difference must be paid by the applicant within 90 Days of the signature of the Exploitation Contract.
-[In the event the amount of the application fee exceeds the administrative costs of the Authority, the difference must be reimbursed to the applicant within 90 Days of the signature of the Exploitation Contract.]
+In the event the amount of the application fee falls short of the administrative costs of the Authority, the difference must be paid by the Applicant within 90 Days of the signature of the Exploitation Contract.
+In the event the amount of the application fee exceeds the administrative costs of the Authority, the difference must be reimbursed to the Applicant within 90 Days of the signature of the Exploitation Contract.

-3. The Secretary-General shall not process any application until the applicable fee under this Part has been paid.
+3. The Secretary-General shall not process any application until the applicable fee under this Part has been paid [in full].